pauloabelha/pauloabelha.github.io/drafts/God.md

 # God

+The problem of 'Semantic importation'

+The 'paradox' of interesting numbers.
+If we try o classify natural numbers as interesting or uninteresting, any uninsteresting set will have a smallest number, which makes it interesting.
+Therefore, either a natural number is interesting, or it is the smallest interesting number of an uninteresting set, but this will lead to all numbers beign interesting.
+The trick here is semantic importatn, where 'interesting' is being used ina very narrow sense 'the exact sense that it is the smallest natural numebr of a set', but whenwe say all numbers are itneresting we might forget this and then use interesting in a mroe broad sense.
+Thus we are workign with two semantics for interesting.

 ## Introduction: Setting the Stage
 - **Opening thought**: This essay will explore complex ideas about God, metaphysics, and human understanding.
 - **Hint of direction**: We'll dive into idealism, dualism, and the challenges of discussing God.